StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 This is because:

-1. Some people tend to generally learn better via one specific medium, and this can differ by individual.
-(It is especially important from an accessibility standpoint: dyslexia, blindness, and deafness all pose no issue if you support all three mediums).
+1. Dyslexia, blindness, and deafness all pose no issue if you support all three content mediums (and keep accessibility in mind in your design generally).
+2. According to current scientific understanding (at least as far as I understand it), most people actually learn best when you combine content mediums.
+This is not so much in the sense of "learning styles" (something along the lines that some might people learn better from visual sources vs. auditory sources vs. kinesthetic sources, or what have you)---that idea has been largely debunked (e.g., you might see [this article](https://www.educationnext.org/stubborn-myth-learning-styles-state-teacher-license-prep-materials-debunked-theory/))---but in the sense that science actually generally supports the idea that multi-modal learning yields superior outcomes (e.g., you might see [this article](https://www.cell.com/trends/cognitive-sciences/fulltext/S1364-6613(22)00268-6)).
+That is, text/visuals *and* audio is better than just text/visuals or just audio.
+At least, that's the general idea.
-2. Even for the same individual, different mediums can be better at different times.
+3. Different mediums can obviously be better at different times.
 For example, if you are cooking dinner or working out at the gym, it might be difficult to read a text study, but listening to an audio version of it might work.

-In general, text specifically is good when you are searching for something, if you want to read back a bit to situate where you are (that is, you find yourself getting lost in the discussion and want to refresh yourself on the context), and/or if you want to compare different parts of a study side-by-side.
+In general, text specifically is good when you are skimming something, when you are searching for something, if you want to read back a bit to situate where you are (that is, you find yourself getting lost in the discussion and want to refresh yourself on the context), and/or if you want to compare different parts of a study side-by-side.
 Put differently, text has certain advantages in serious study that the other mediums simply cannot match, and is for that reason irreplaceable, in my estimation.

-Other than these considerations, however, you can go with whichever medium works best for you.
+Other than these considerations, however, you can go with whichever medium works best for you at any given time.
 I recommend mixing and matching based upon circumstances.
-(So, for example, text and videos when you have time to sit down and focus, and maybe audio when you are multitasking with other things but still want to listen to the studies).
+(So, for example, text and videos when you have time to sit down and focus, and maybe some podcast episodes when you are multitasking with other things but still want to listen to the studies, since something is better than nothing).

 ### Content supporting all three communication mediums has many facets

 There are a great many things that go into the organization of content that spans across all three communication mediums:

-- A descriptive title
-- A link to the video playlist for the wider study the content is a part of
 <!--
 - A link to download the video for offline use (as an .mp4 file)
 - A link to download the audio for offline use (as an .mp3 file) -->

+- A descriptive title
+- A link to the video playlist for the wider study the content is a part of
 - A link to see the full slides of the presentation
 - A concise summary of the topics the content discusses
 - Full timestamps by topic (these apply to both the video and the audio)